-We define a confidence map c{ij} as a normalised1 i.e. $\langle c{i,j} \rangle_j = 1$ inverse variance weight map denoting the "confidence" associated with the flux value in each pixel j of frame i.
+We define a confidence map c{ij} as a normalised1 i.e. $\langle c{i,j} \rangle_j = 1$ inverse variance weight map denoting the "confidence" associated with the flux value in each pixel j of

+1 In practice we use a 16-bit integer map such that the median level is 100% frame i.
 This has the advantage that the map is always finite and can also be used to encode for hot, bad or dead pixels, by assigning zero confidence.
 Furthermore, after image stacking the confidence map also encodes the effective relative exposure time for each pixel, thereby preserving all the relevant intra-pixel information for further optimal weighting.